fcm742-01/gitTutorial/README.md

 # Clone the repository from your github account to your local machine<a id="sec-8"></a>

 Now go back to your browser and open up the repo that you forked.
-On the right side of the page near the top, there is a box under settings.
+On the right side of the page near the top, there is a box under settings.  **BE CAREFUL** This is tricky.
 In that box is the URL of your fork.
 Here is a picture.

 ![img](images/url.png)

+Make sure the protocol is set to https.
+The others require you to set up ssh keys which are worth a whole tutorial to themselves.
 Now that you know what you are looking for.
-Copy it and clone it by typing:
+Copy it to the clipboard by left-clicking the button.
+You clone it by typing:

-`git clone git@github.com:<your_github_username>/homework1.git`
+    "code"body

 Now you have your own copy of the repo both on your machine and in your github account.
-You can look at any of the files.
+In an text editor, you can look at any of the files.

 # Master vs. branch<a id="sec-9"></a>